^

 Doctors consider it unacceptable to take medications and drink alcohol at the same time.
 And this statement is not unfounded, but confirmed by pharmacologists.

-Ibuprofen and other NSAIDs vs alcohol
+Ibuprofen and other NSAIDs vs. alcohol

-As a side effect, functional renal disorders and malfunctions of the liver are also possible; increased heart rate and increased blood pressure; a decrease in the level of platelets and leukocytes in the blood, etc. There may be headaches and dizziness, hyperhidrosis, sleep disturbances and psychomotor reactions, depressive conditions, etc., associated with side effects of these drugs at the level of the nervous system (central and peripheral).
-And if this is complemented by the effects of drinking alcohol...
+Side effects may also include functional renal disorders and liver failure; increased heart rate and blood pressure; decreased platelet and leukocyte levels in the blood, etc. Headaches and dizziness, hyperhidrosis, sleep and psychomotor disorders, depressive states, etc., associated with the side effects of these drugs at the level of the nervous system (central and peripheral).
+And if this is supplemented by the effects that occur when drinking alcohol...

 Ibuprofen and alcohol: pharmacodynamic interaction

-Briefly about how ibuprofen and alcohol interact pharmacodynamically.
+Briefly about how Ibuprofen and alcohol interact pharmacodynamically.

-By the way, all synonymous drugs containing ibuprofen - Ibufen, Ibunorm, Imet, Nurofen, Ibuprex, Ibuprom and alcohol interact identically.
-[3]
+By the way, all synonymous drugs containing ibuprofen – Ibufen, Ibunorm, Imet, Nurofen, Ibuprex, Ibuprom and alcohol interact identically. [ 3 ]

-Alcohol, ibuprofen and other NSAIDs: pharmacokinetic interaction
+Alcohol, Ibuprofen and other NSAIDs: pharmacokinetic interactions

 Alcohol and antipyretics